 Structure and Names of Emulation and System Files

-This article describes parts of the Amiga Forever directory structure which apply to the emulation and operating system components.
+This article describes parts of the Amiga Forever and C64 Forever directory structure which apply to the emulation and operating system components.

 All versions of Amiga Forever and C64 Forever use a common directory structure for the emulation, operating system and application storage subsystem, which for the Amiga originally took into account discussions with the developers of UAE and Fellow.
-The result is a unified directory structure for items like ROMs, ADFs, hardfiles (which we agreed to name "HDF" when using three-letter abbreviations), so that shared system files can be used by different emulators or titles.
+The result is a unified directory structure for items like ROMs, ADFs and hardfiles, so that shared system files can be used by different titles and emulators.

 The following are some of the directories and files (including example-only items) which are distributed with Amiga Forever and C64 Forever:

 The above "Amiga Files" directory refers to the system folder installed by Amiga Forever on Windows.
-To open the Amiga Files folder from within Amiga Forever select Open/Amiga Files from the File menu.
-This folder contains no Windows executables (e.g. WinUAE.exe is not stored here).
+To open the Amiga Files folder from within Amiga Forever select Open Folder/Amiga Files from the File menu.

 Beginning with Amiga Forever 2008, "Amiga Files" is also present on the CD or DVD root.
 Prior to Amiga Forever 2008, the above files were in the "Emulation" (instead of "Amiga Files") directory, also relative to the root of the medium or installation.

-Windows-specific application files are on a separate "Windows" directory:
+Windows-specific application files are in a separate "Windows" directory:

 Windows/WinFellow/ Windows/WinFellow/WinFellow.exe Windows/WinUAE/ Windows/WinUAE/WinUAE.exe